-NDA-HEALTH NOW –Dallas™ PARTICIPATES IN 17TH ANNUAL
+PARTICIPATES IN 18TH ANNUAL

 MAYOR’S BACK TO SCHOOL FAIR

-Dallas- NDA-HEALTH NOW-Dallas™ participated in the city’s 17th Annual Mayor’s Back to School Fair on August 1, 2013, from 8 a.m. to 2 p.m. at the Dallas Fair Park.
+Dallas- NDA-HEALTH NOW™-Dallas participated in the city’s 18thAnnual Mayor’s Back to School Fair on August 1, 2014, from 8 a.m. to 2 p.m. at the Dallas Fair Park.
 The event attracted 40,000 visitors.
 The Fair, presented by Wal-Mart and Sam’s Club, is a joint effort of the City of Dallas, Dallas area schools, public health departments, state agencies, non-profit organizations, corporations, and hundreds of volunteers.
 The goal is to help economically disadvantaged children start off the new school year with everything they need to be healthy, happy and productive.
 Funding from the W.K.
-Kellogg Foundation and the Links Foundation supported NDA-HEALTH NOW-Dallas™ participation.
-NDA-HEALTH NOW™ stands for “Health, Equity,Access, Literacy, Technology, and Hope.
-National Outreach on Wheels.
+Kellogg Foundation and product donations from Philips-Sonicare supported NDA-HEALTH NOW™-Dallas participation.
+NDA-HEALTH NOW™ stands for “Health Equity,Access, Literacy, Technology, and Hope.
+National Outreach on Wheels.”
 The project is being piloted in Dallas, Chicago, New Orleans, and New York City.

 Dallas Mayor, Mike Rawlings, said, “A big thanks to the donors, nonprofit partners, schools, media sponsors and volunteers who step up every year to support students and education in Dallas.
-Because of them, the Mayor’s Back to School Fair helps thousands of Dallas families prepare so children are ready to learn the very first day of school.
+Because of them, the Mayor’s Back to School Fair helps thousands of Dallas families prepare so children are ready to learn the very first day of school.”

 Texas A&M Baylor College of Dentistry designed and activated the“Dental Zone”, as it hasdone for many years.
 The Dental College provided free dental screenings and fluoride applications; and distributed children’s dental care packages, donated by Colgate, to nearly 2,000 children.
 Baylor dental and dental hygiene students, professors, and administrators all contributed to the effort.
 This year, NDA-HEALTH NOW-Dallas™ once again joined Baylor in the “Dental Zone”and provided information and donated products for the adults who accompanied the children.
 Dr. Jocelyn Kidd is the Dallas Project Director.
 Dr. Kim Perry, Associate Dean at A.T.
 Still University School of Dentistry and Oral Health in Missouri (the Project’s lead researcher); Dr. Hazel Harper, National Project Director (based in DC); and Jose Liens, second year dental student from Howard University College of Dentistry in DC, flew to Dallas to participate in this year’s event.

-NDA-HEALTH NOW- Dallas provided educational components to increase awareness about thelink between oral health and overall health and distributed nearly 400 free adult dental care products.
-A three-part children’s oral health video, produced by the Washington, DC Chapter of the Links, Incorporated, a NDA national partner, was shown on a large screen to educate and entertain children in the waiting area.
-A companion to the children’s video was an adult power point presentation, the “Mouth-Body Connection” (in English and Spanish), which was developed by community health education specialist, Francyne O, Anderson, M.D. and produced by the NDA and Zayas Hendrick Mediaworks, LLC.
-Two hundred-fifty five (255) participants responded to a survey designed by NDA- HEALTH NOW, to determine basic knowledge about the connection between oral health and overall health, and other general health questions.
+NDA-HEALTH NOW™- Dallas provided educational components to increase awareness about thelink between oral health and overall health and distributed free dental care products to 500 adults.
+The educational component was an adult power point presentation, the “Mouth-Body Connection” (in English and Spanish), which was developed by community health education specialist, Francyne O. Anderson, M.D. and produced by the NDA and Zayas Hendrick Mediaworks, LLC.
+Four hundred-sixty nine (469) participants responded to a survey designed by NDA- HEALTH NOW™, to determine basic knowledge about the connection between oral health and overall health, and other general health questions.

-The 2013 event’s major sponsors were Chase and The United Methodist Church of North Texas.
-Other sponsors were Action Metals Recyclers, Aetna, Amerigroup, Baylor Health Care System, Children’s Medical Center Dallas, Clean Energy Fuels, Coca-Cola Refreshment Group, Dallas Mavericks Foundation, Darling International, Fast Signs, Fidelity Investments, H&R Block, Half Price Books, AI G. Hill Jr., Gene and Jerry Jones Family Charities, Methodist Health System, SMU, State Fair of Texas, Texas Instruments Inc., TXU Energy and Yellow Cab of Dallas.
+The 2014 event’s major sponsors were Chase and The United Methodist Church of North Texas.
+Other sponsors were ActionMetals Recyclers, Aetna, Amerigroup, Baylor Scott & White Health, Children’s Medical Center Dallas, Clean Energy Fuels, Coca-Cola Refreshment Group, Dallas Mavericks Foundation, Fast Signs, Fidelity Investments, H&R Block, Half Price Books, Gene and Jerry Jones Family Charities, Methodist Health System, State Fair of Texas, Texas Instruments Inc., and TXU Energy.